 may be a member of the Association.

-The AFA publishes the Family Update newsletter (5 issues/year) which are mailed to all members and are available to universities, schools and libraries at subscription rates.
+The AFA publishes The Australian Family journal (3 issues/year) and the Family Update newsletter (6 issues/year) which are mailed to all members and are available to universities, schools and libraries at subscription rates.

 ONE: The family is the primary nucleus on which all other elements in human society rest.
 It is essentially composed of father, mother and children.
 In a wider, yet still necessary, relationship, it embraces grandparents and grandchildren, brothers, sisters, aunts and uncles.
 This can be defined as the “extended”, rather than the “nuclear” family.